JetBrains/amper/docs/src/getting-started/tutorial.md

 ---
 description: |
-  Learn by doing with this step-by-step Amper tutorial.
+  Learn by doing with this step-by-step Kargo tutorial.
 Create a Hello World project from scratch, and make it more and more interesting until you turn it into a complete Compose multiplatform application.
 ---
 # Tutorial

-This tutorial gives a short introduction to Amper and shows how to create and configure a new project, step-by-step.
+This tutorial gives a short introduction to Kargo and shows how to create and configure a new project, step-by-step.
 If you are looking for a detailed comprehensive documentation, check the [User guide](../user-guide/index.md) instead.

 !!! tip "Before you start"

-    Amper is designed with IDE support in mind, and much of the UX comes from the IDE.
+    Kargo is designed with IDE support in mind, and much of the UX comes from the IDE.
-    While the [Amper CLI](../cli/index.md) works well with any text editor, we recommend using
+    While the [Kargo CLI](../cli/index.md) works well with any text editor, we recommend using
-    :jetbrains-intellij-idea: IntelliJ IDEA[^1] to get the most out of Amper.
+    :jetbrains-intellij-idea: IntelliJ IDEA[^1] to get the most out of Kargo.

     That said, it is not required for this tutorial – there are no IDE-specific steps.

-[^1]: Since Amper is moving fast, it's best to use the latest
+[^1]: Since Kargo is moving fast, it's best to use the latest
       [IntelliJ IDEA EAP](https://www.jetbrains.com/idea/nextversion/) version.
       The best way to get the most recent IDE versions is by using the [:jetbrains-toolbox-app: Toolbox App](https://www.jetbrains.com/lp/toolbox/).
-      Also, don't forget to install the [Amper plugin](https://plugins.jetbrains.com/plugin/23076-amper).
+      Also, don't forget to install the [Kargo plugin](https://plugins.jetbrains.com/plugin/23076-amper).

 ## Step 1.
 Hello, World